Email Security Best Practices to Safeguard Email and Email Server

 Encryption

-This approach embraces the email being encrypted right from when the sender’s device sends the message up to when the recipient’s device successfully receives it.
+This approach embraces the email being encrypted right from when the sender’s device sends the message to when the recipient’s device successfully receives it.

 The end-to-end encryption employs cryptographic keys exclusively possessed by the sender and recipient, hence it would be impossible for an unauthorized user, even the service provider, to eavesdrop and decrypt the email in question.